Disney World Deluxe Resorts (Everything You Need to Know Plus Rankings)

 Lastly, it’s always hard to top being able to walk to Magic Kingdom Park.
-It’s a short 10-minute walk from the Contemporary to the park’s main entrance.
+It’s only a 10-minute walk from the Contemporary to the park’s main entrance.

 Related: Disney’s Contemporary Resort Review

-Disney’s Grand Floridian is not only iconic, but it is the creme de la creme of Disney deluxe resorts.
-The Grand Floridan has a Victorian flair with a somewhat formal feel.
-Thankfully, it’s not too stuffy.
+Disney’s Grand Floridian is not only iconic, but it is the creme de la creme of deluxe resorts.
+This resort has a Victorian flair with a somewhat formal feel.
+But, thankfully, it’s not too stuffy.

-Foodies will want to be aware this deluxe hotel is home to three signature restaurants.
+Foodies will want to know this deluxe hotel is home to three signature restaurants.
 Not only that, one of our hidden gem dining locations, Grand Floridian Cafe, sits right off the lobby.

-My fondest memories of staying here include waking up to the sunlight pouring in from the balcony and hearing the ferry horns in the distance.
-It’s a pretty peaceful memory for a very busy Disney World.
+My fondest memory of staying here was waking up to the morning sunlight pouring in from the balcony while hearing the ferry horns in the distance.
+It’s a peaceful memory for a very busy Disney World.

-The other big plus here is that Grand Floridian sits directly next door to Polynesian.
+Another plus is that this deluxe resort sits directly next to the Polynesian.
 It’s like having two resorts for the price of one!
 So when you’re in the mood for a tropical drink, you can walk over to Trader Sam’s Grog Grotto and pick one up!

 Related: Disney’s Grand Floridian Review